Katya Kat: Private Detective – Case 01:02

 “Good gracious me, what is the world coming to?”

-“When all is done, you’ve had your fun,
+“When all is done, you’ve had your fun, You’re off and on your way.
+Returning with the setting sun, To live another day.”

+In October of 2021, I participated in my first Microfiction competition, which also happened to be my first attempt at writing Microfiction.
 I was given 24 hours to write 250 words or less for my assigned genre of Romantic Comedy.
 The story needed to involve getting a massage and contain the word “total.”
 This is what I ended up with...

+In the early months of 2017, struggling to force myself out of an over five-year writer's block, I would leave for the office early to secretly write and record songs for an anniversary gift in empty meeting rooms.
 While looking through old notebooks a while back, I happened across a poem I’d forgotten I had written.
 Scribbled on a page opposite drafted lyrics and notes, it was the only other thing I could push through my block at the time.
+Looking back, almost five years later, it's one of the most telling things I was ever able to write down.

 A polished head reflects the stars.